 What's the scenario?

-When you're deploying a new custom profile from a source org to a target org.
-If the custom object permission is set to unticked/false in the source org, and to ticked/true in the
+You're deploying a new custom profile from a source org to a target org.
+The custom object permission is set to unticked/false in the source org, and to ticked/true in the

 After the deployment completes, you'll find that the custom object permission on the new profile in your target org is set to ticked/true, when you would expect it to be unticked/false.